 Although electricity is a commodity, it is not priced linearly like other commodities you purchase daily.
 Let’s use gasoline as an example to drive this point home.

 With gasoline, the “price per gallon” you see on the sign is the price you pay no matter how many gallons you pump.

 $3 per gallon.
 Pump 10 gallons, and pay $30.
 Simple.

 Electricity in Texas is not as simple as buying gasoline.
 The advertised “price per kWh” is based on a specific, exact monthly usage (usually 2000 kWh).

-And, each plan has a different calculation for how your monthly bill is determined.
+And each plan has a different calculation for determining your monthly bill.

 Your effective “price per kWh” can only be determined by calculating your monthly bill, then dividing that monthly bill by your usage.

 Advertised “price per kWh” can be misleading because it’s based on a specific usage like 2000 kWh.
 It’s best to shop based on the total bill for your home’s expected usage.

 How do you do that when the math is complex and every plan differs?

 ComparePower has already done all this complicated math for you.